-The food is pretty decent, with the standard western and eastern offerings for the 3 services.
+The food was pretty decent, with the standard western and eastern offerings for the 3 services.
 For western options, the lounge provides guests with choices like Madeleines, green tea tarts, cold cuts, and a variety of cheeses.
 Some nice choices that we enjoyed include the Cod Brandade and Roasted Beef Open Brioche.
-Obviously, we cannot miss the smoked salmon and they offer 2 types: the traditional and Thai-style.
+Obviously, we could not miss the smoked salmon and they offered 2 types: the traditional and Thai-style.
 We did both and they were good.
 For those missing some Asian food, you need not fear.
 They have some good stuff, such as the chicken tikka, spring rolls, and… the “kong bak bao”!
 For those who do not know, the kong bak bao is essentially braised pork belly in a bun.
 It is high in calories, sinful, and definitely tasty.
 It is made on the spot for guests, where the server scoops like pieces of meat from a gigantic pot and put the pork belly in a bun.
 Delicious!

-For breakfast, the options are also pretty good.
+For breakfast, the options were also pretty good.
 Local breakfast fare like chicken curry, stir-fried vegetables and fried noodles are served.
 A live station serving noodles was also a great option, and vegetarians can make definitely enjoy this as well, with a variety of vegetables and mushrooms among the choices you can select before passing your bowl of ingredients to the server to be cooked.

 Those who simply need eggs and western choices will be pleased to find out that they serve a poached egg brioche.
 Freshly made and really popular, they get churned out in the kitchen and hits the breakfast spot for guests to savour.
 Conventional items like bacon, sausages, bread, and cereal are of course available, and good.

-People with a sweet tooth will be satisfied with their muffins and donuts.
+People with sweet tooth will be satisfied with their muffins and doughnuts.
 While the choices are not plenty, they tasted good and we helped ourselves to a second serving.
 They even had local desserts, known as “kueh”, and they were delicious!
 Fruits, the most important dish of breakfast, were good too.
 We certainly enjoyed a nice ending to our breakfast, with berries, grapes, and dragon fruit.

 All in all, it was a nice lounge to chill out and simply relax.
 Granted, it is not as posh as Pan Pacific Singapore’s Pacific Club Lounge, but this is definitely not the direction JW Marriott is headed to anyway.
 It is quite obvious they wanted this hotel to be a cool, funky hotel and they definitely hit the spot with this lounge!